alainrk/unleashed-firmware/documentation/SubGHzRemoteProg.md

 - If there are 4 buttons (Radio, Reverse, Auto, ...) then press and hold Radio until the LED lights up, then press the FZ button 2 times and the LED goes out;
 - If there are 4 buttons (R, P, +, -) and display, press R, then press 2 times the button on FZ and wait +/- 10 seconds;
 - If there are 4 buttons (+, -, F, TR) and display, press TR, then press 2 times the button on FZ and wait +/- 10 seconds;
-- In other cases there is a “universal” instruction: Press and hold the button “P” +/- 2 seconds until the LED flashes, then press 2 times the button on the FZ and the LED goes out.
+- In other cases there is a "universal" instruction: Press and hold the button "P" +/- 2 seconds until the LED flashes, then press 2 times the button on the FZ and the LED goes out.

 In all cases it is recommended to wait until the receiver returns to normal mode.

 With existing remote:
-1. Create new remote with randomly generated serial: Go to SubGHz -> Add Manually -> KL: Doorhan 433Mhz or 315Mhz depends on your receiver (find out by reading your existing remote)
+1. Create new remote with randomly generated serial: Go to SubGHz -> Add Manually -> KL: Doorhan 433MHz or 315MHz depends on your receiver (find out by reading your existing remote)
 2. Open your new remote file
 3. For next steps be close to the receiver board, around 1-2 meters
 4. Press second button (lowest one) on the old remote, do not release second button and press 1st (upper) button, hold buttons for 1 sec and release them